-Recently, more and more people are working in front of the computer, and I'm one of those.
+Today, more and more people are working in front of the computer, either for their own online business or for a company in another country.
+I'm one of those people who work on their online venture, spending the biggest part of the day - and sometimes night - in front of the computer.
 Staring at a computer monitor for several hours is no joke.
 It can cause headaches, eyestrain, burning, dry eyes, and worse, blurred vision-- these are just some of the most common symptoms of a computer vision syndrome, or CVS.

 Fortunately, I have discovered a way on how to protect my eyes from CVS, and that is with the use of computer glasses.
 These glasses enhance one's vision.
 Likewise, they can also effectively block the harmful UV rays and cut down the glare at the same time-- both of these have been related to cataracts.
 Best of all, it doesn't matter if you're a Mac, podcast, or Apple user.
 Rest assured that you can use these glasses on any electronic device you have.